jaybeecave/resume/README.md

 ## Experience
 <h3>Senior Developer - IQ Hive</h3>
 <h4>(March 2020 – Current)</h4>
 Working for IQ Hive as a backend developer on a few large projects in an effort to create a turn-key-telco solution which will be used by clients such as Vodafone, Plan-B and Vocus.
-The projects included integrations with Matrixx OCS, a TCF Number Portability solution, Xero and a SIP Trunking solution via DCOM.
+The projects included integrations with Matrixx OCS, a TCF Number Portability solution, Xero and a SIP Trunking solution via DCOM.<br />

 <br />
 <p><b>An overview of some of the microservices below:</b></p>